 On April 11, 2020, the federal government implemented the Canada Emergency Wage Subsidy (“CEWS”).
-The CEWS was designed to enable employers to keep their employees on payroll while contributing to a smoother transition to post-COVID-19 operations.
+The CEWS is designed to enable employers to keep their employees on payroll while contributing to a smoother transition to post-COVID-19 operations.

 There are a number of requirements that must be met in order to be eligible for the CEWS, including demonstrating a loss of revenue.
 Employers must be able to demonstrate that each employee is entitled to the subsidy and that they meet CRA payroll requirements.